barecode/Boost-Spring-Boot/README.md

 # Boost your Spring Boot app with Open Liberty

 Spring Boot is a popular programming model for building cloud native Java applications.
 Liberty has supported running Spring framework applications for a long time, and supports running Spring Boot applications packaged as a WAR file.
 Spring Boot makes it easy to build WAR files, and that's great for situations where you need to deploy to an app server.
-However, there are limitations (such as not respecting some of the annotated configuration) when deploying as a WAR file.
+However, there are limitations (such as only having endpoints served from a single host port config) when deploying as a WAR file.
 This lab will deploy Spring Boot applications to Liberty and create an uber JAR and Docker image using Open Liberty.

 ## Introduction